rtasalem/ch-tab-api/README.md

 # ch-tab-api
 GraphQL API for querying and mutating data stored in Azure Cosmos DB for the Take A Bao website.
+Inspired by Defra's [ffc-sfd-data](https://github.com/defra/ffc-sfd-data) microservice for the Single Front Door.
 ## Prerequisites
 - Docker
 - Docker Compose